Wild boar at large are one of the most damaging invasive species in North America.

 A map of the distribution of wild bear at-large.

-A snowy field with trees and snow on the ground.
+A snowy field with trees and fences in the background.

 Large sounder tracks west of capture site